Play Kid

 A DMG Game Boy emulator written in Rust

 Play Kid is yet another Game Boy emulator, written in Rust.
 But hey, it is MY Game Boy emulator, and I’m proud of it.
 I wrote some words about its development here.
+Find all posts about Play Kid here.

 Play Kid running different games with different color palettes.